F3 Cup is the UK's only championship catering exclusively for close-to-contemporary Formula 3 machinery.

 Anglo American Oil will continue to supply their Sunoco race fuel as the control fuel for F3 Cup in 2017, meaning drivers will again be eligible for the Sunoco 200 Challenge, whose highest points-scorer wins a drive in the SportsCar 200 Championship race at Daytona International Speedway, Florida, on the same weekend as the Rolex 24 race.

-Marchand Watch Company becomes the championship’s official timing partner in 2018.
-F3 Cup heads into its seventh championship season, with a fresh new look unveiled at the start of the year.
-As part of this overhaul, organisers MotorSport Vision Racing (MSVR) are pleased to welcome the Marchand brand to the championship.
-The company’s logos will adorn all of the race cars this season, and feature on the championship website, and Marchand will offer prizes for the top three drivers at the end of the year.
+Marchand Watch Company became the championship’s official timing partner in 2018.
+As part of the championship refresh that year, organisers MotorSport Vision Racing (MSVR) were pleased to welcome the Marchand brand to the championship.
+The company’s logos will continue to adorn all of the race cars this year, and feature on the championship website, and Marchand will offer prizes for the top three drivers at the end of the year.

 The inspiration behind the Marchand Watch Company can be traced back to Adamir Marchand, who was born in Bienne, Switzerland in April 1885.
 A Swiss watch and clock inventor who joined Benrus Watch Company in the early 1930’s, Adamir is the great grandfather of Daniel Brigham, founder of Marchand Watch Company.
-The company’s first line of timepieces, the Debonair, was launched to great acclaim in 2017, and the new Legacy model is set to launch on crowdfunding platform Kickstarter for pre-orders at the beginning of April.
+The company’s first line of timepieces, the Debonair, was launched to great acclaim in 2017, with the new flagship automatic Legacy model launching in November 2018 alongside a range of more affordable options.